- First Year Seminar: International Business, Public Policy, & Society

 Georgetown University’s Summer Program in Comparative Strategic Management at Oxford University’s Trinity College compares business functions in Great Britain, Western Europe, and the United States.
-Through this five-week program, participating students typically enroll in STRT-283: Strategic Management, fulfilling a Business Core requirement for McDonough students and a three credit Finance elective.
+Through this five-week program, participating students typically enroll in STRT-283: Strategic Management, fulfilling a Business Core requirement for McDonough students and three credits of Finance coursework.

 Barcelona Summer Program

 The Escuela Superior de Administracion y Direccion de Empresas (ESADE) summer program offers Georgetown business students the rare opportunity to study business ethics and international marketing at one of Europe’s most prestigious business schools.
 This four-week program combines intensive classroom instruction with cultural activities and visits to key organizations that connect theoretical concepts with practical experiences.
 Students participating in this program take MARK-229: Marketing Across Borders, fulfilling an elective course for marketing and international business majors and STRT-230: Ethical Values of Business, fulfilling a Business Core requirement and Ethics requirement in the University Core.